-The credit report for the NPS must be obtained outside of GUS and uploaded along with the complete loan submission.
-The NPS debts will be manually entered in GUS by the lender as required by law.
-Lenders will identify the NPS debts by selecting "Other" as the Account Type Description and entering "NPS debt" in the pop-up box.
+The credit report for the NPS must be obtained outside of GUS and ruploaded along with the complete loan submission.
+Retained in the lender's permanent loan file.
+The All NPS debts required to be included based on state law willmust be manually entered in GUS by the lender as required by law.
+Lenders will identify the NPS debts by selecting "Other" as the Account Type Description and entering "NPS debt" in the popup box.

-NON PURCHASING SPOUSE DEBTS (continued)
+NON-PURCHASING SPOUSE DEBTS (continued)